MSc Development Finance / Entry requirements

 - IELTS (Academic) test score of 7 or more overall, with a minimum writing score of 6.5 and no other subsection below 6.5.

 - TOEFL internet-based test score of 100 or more overall, with a minimum writing score of 25 and no other subsection below 25.

 - Pearson Test of English score of 76 or more overall, with a minimum writing score of 70 and no other subsection below 70.

 You are not required to submit an English language certificate at the time of application, however if you are eligible for an offer it will be subject to meeting our English language requirements.

 We will consider applicants who do not meet these scores but you may be required to complete a pre-sessional English language course at the University of Manchester prior to the start of the course.

 To be considered for a pre-sessional English language course for this programme we require the following minimum IELTS (Academic) scores:

-6 Week Pre-Sessional Course: Minimum 6.0 overall with minimum 6.0 in writing, no more than one subskill of 5.5 and no subskill below 5.5
+6 Week Pre-Sessional Course: Minimum 6.5 overall with minimum 6.0 in writing, and no other subsection below 6.0.

 If you have not yet completed your current academic study and are interested in studying a pre-sessional course, you must hold an IELTS for UKVI (Academic) test certificate to ensure that you are eligible for a separate visa for the English language course.